KendrickPC/javascriptTesting/README.md

 	- Added add contact method to my addressBook.
 	- Test that 'thisContact' was added to my addressBook.

+# Step 3
+	- Check SpecRunner.html.
+Error occurs in line 5.
+AddressBook is not define.
+	-

 <!-- p.s. make sure to do code cleanup from the following link: -->